 Guatemala Service Projects Inc is a registered 501(c)(3) nonprofit corporation based in Wisconsin.

 The nonprofit corporation, Guatemala Service Projects Inc, exists to provide resources to impoverished people in Guatemala.
 We will plan, organize and implement service projects that improve the health or literacy of Guatemalan children and families.
-Some examples of health improvements include installing high-efficiency wood-burning stoves that vent outside the home, installing 10-year water filters and providing training on their care and use, providing prenatal vitamins to expectant mothers, and educating others on diabetes management and proper nutrition.
-Some examples of literacy improvements may include providing schools with books or technology, providing teacher training, or providing assistance in the form of student sponsorship.
+Some examples of health improvements include installing high-efficiency wood-burning stoves that vent outside the home, installing water filters and providing training on their care and use, and providing vitamins to children and expectant mothers.
+Some examples of literacy improvements may include providing schools with libraries or technology and giving assistance in the form of student sponsorship.

 The directors of the nonprofit are Jennifer Demar, Richard (Trent) Faith and Jennifer Scratch.
 Our “boots on the ground” in Guatemala is our friend and trusted adviser, Diego Xirúm.
 We are all volunteers and love what we do!

 (See director profiles below and click the names to send an email.)

 My husband and I adopted two children from Guatemala when they were toddlers, and then were blessed with a homegrown third child a number of years later.
 We live in Oconomowoc, WI, along with our dog, Lou.

 Our first trip to Guatemala as a complete family was in August 2015.
 We wanted our older kids to have familiarity with their birth country, as it would offer a clear picture as to the struggles that many in Guatemala face and hopefully an understanding of some underlying issues that may have had an impact in their adoption stories.
 We traveled with four other families, two which also had the international adoption tie to Guatemala!